Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Observable properties of simulated satellites

 \subsection{Luminosity function}

-We first compare the differential and cumulative luminosity functions (LFs) of satellites in the Auriga simulation and ELVES sample within identical radial cuts of $r_{\mathrm{proj}} < 300$ kpc and $r_{\mathrm{proj}} < 150 $ kpc.
-Note that the radial cut in the Auriga simulations is 3D, whereas the radial cut in ELVES sample is a 2D lin-of-sight projection.
+We first compare the differential and cumulative luminosity functions (LFs) of satellites in the Auriga simulation and ELVES and SAGA sample within radial cuts of $r_{\mathrm{proj}} < 300$ kpc and $r_{\mathrm{proj}} < 150 $ kpc.
+Note that the radial cut in the Auriga simulations is 3D, whereas the radial cut in ELVES and SAGA samples is a 2D line-of-sight projection.
 There are 21 ELVES galaxies surveyed out to 300 kpc, and 30 hosts surveyed out to 150 kpc.
-We apply the same radial cuts to the 30 hosts in the Auriga Level 4 halos, and compare the differential and cumulative $V$-band LF of the simulated satellites with the LF of ELVES satellites.
-Note that the high-resolution zoom region around each Auriga host extends to $\sim$1 Mpc, well beyond the radial extent of the ELVES satellite sample.
+33 hosts are surveyed out to 300 kpc in SAGA.
+We apply the same radial cuts to the 30 hosts in the Auriga Level 4 halos, and compare the differential and cumulative $V$-band LF of the simulated satellites with the LF of ELVES and SAGA satellites.
+Note that the high-resolution zoom region around each Auriga host extends to $\sim$1 Mpc, well beyond the radial extent of the ELVES and SAGA satellite sample.

 The comparison is shown in Figure~\ref{fig:LF}.
 The two vertical dashed lines in Figure~\ref{fig:LF} mark the magnitude range of $-15 < M_V < -12$. \citet{Carlsten2022} found that satellites in the ELVES sample transition in this magnitude range from being mostly late type to mostly early type.
 We thus also focus on satellites in this magnitude range for comparison with observations and to understand the mechanisms that drive this shift in properties.
 We define star-forming satellites in the simulations as having a star formation rate SFR $> 0$ at $z = 0$.
 Late-type ELVES satellites (which are more likely to be star forming) are defined by visually inspection of their morphology \citep[see Section 6.2 of ][for a detailed discussion]{Carlsten2022}.
+In SAGA, quenched satellites are defined as having EW(H$\alpha) < 2\angstrom$.

 We count the number of satellites in each magnitude bin for each sample we explore.
-Following \citet{Carlsten2022}, we quantify the variation in the luminosity function between hosts by computing the standard deviation of satellite abundance across different hosts in both Auriga and ELVES and dividing it by $\sqrt{N_{\mathrm{host}}}$.
+Following \citet{Carlsten2022}, we quantify the variation in the luminosity function between hosts by computing the standard deviation of satellite abundance across different hosts in both Auriga, SAGA and ELVES and dividing it by $\sqrt{N_{\mathrm{host}}}$.
 Thus, the error bars shown in Figure~\ref{fig:LF} denote the intrinsic host-to-host scatter in satellite abundance.